 Sometimes, you can get the report online.
 If there is a website on the business card given to you, be sure to check it.
 You might be able to simply download the report, and print it yourself.

 Have you or a loved one been in a serious car crash and suffered injuries?
-If so, you should contact an experienced Personal Injury attorney.
-Villarreal and Begum is a local San Antonio firm that will fight to get you the compensation that you deserve.
+If so, you should contact an experienced personal injury attorney in San Antonio.
+Villarreal and Begum is a local firm that will fight to get you the compensation that you deserve.
 We serve clients all across Texas with offices in San Antonio, McAllen, and Laredo.
 We are available day and night to take your calls.
 Call or contact us via our website.
 The Law Guns will fight for you.